1. Complete a VCE VET program

 - VCE or VCAL studies at school

-- VET at an RTO, such as a TAFE institute
+- VET at an RTO, such as TAFE

 - part-time paid work in the industry in which you are training.

-There are many industries in which you can do a school-based apprenticeship or traineeship as part of your VCE or VCAL.
+You can do a school-based apprenticeship or traineeship in many industries as part of your VCE or VCAL.
 These include agriculture, building and construction, early childhood education, and sport and recreation.

-A school-based apprenticeship or traineeship qualification contributes to satisfactory completion of the VCE or VCAL in the same way that VCE VET programs do by giving credit for Units 1 to 4.
+A school-based apprenticeship or traineeship qualification contributes to successfully finishing the VCE or VCAL, just like VCE VET programs do by giving credit for Units 1 to 4.
 School-based apprenticeships or traineeships may contribute to an ATAR.

-Ask your school how a school-based apprenticeship or traineeship can be arranged for you.
+Ask your school how they can help arrange a school-based apprenticeship or traineeship for you.

 3. Complete a different VET certificate

-If you are interested in doing a VET certificate that is not available as a VCE VET program, you may be able to count this training towards satisfactory completion of your VCE or VCAL.
-Block credit is the name given to this arrangement.
+If you are interested in doing a VET certificate that’s not available as a VCE VET program, you may be able to count it towards satisfactory completion of your VCE or VCAL.
+This arrangement is called block credit.

 There are specific rules for block credit, so ask your VET or VCE coordinator for more information.

-SWL is on-the-job training that allows students to develop their work skills and understand employer expectations.
+Structured workplace learning (SWL) is on-the-job training or work placements that allow you to develop work skills and understand what employers expect.

-It can be a valuable component of VET qualifications undertaken by VCE or VCAL students.
+SWL can be a valuable component of your VET qualification undertaken within your VCE or VCAL.

-SWL complements your training at school or another provider, and should be spread across the duration of the training program.
-It provides context for:
+SWL complements your training at school or with another provider.
+It should be spread across the whole training program, and it allows you to:

-- assessment of units of competency/modules, as determined by the RTO
+- be assessed in units of competency, as determined by the RTO